zjruff/Shiny_PNW-Cnet/README.md

 A few notes on installation issues:

+1\.
 The <code>reticulate::install_miniconda()</code> function is currently failing to create the <code>r-reticulate</code> environment correctly.
 We recommend installing Miniconda by downloading and running the latest Windows installer from https://docs.conda.io/en/latest/miniconda.html.
 For greatest ease of use, set the install location to <code>C:\\Users\\[USERNAME]\\AppData\\Local\\r-miniconda</code>.

+2\.
 You may receive an error like the following when launching the app:

 <code>Error in py_run_file_impl(file, local, convert):</code>

 <code>NameError: name 'base_events' is not defined</code>

-The latest release of the <code>reticulate</code> R package is not working correctly with the <code>asyncio</code> Python package, which is required to run TensorFlow.
+This is because the latest release of the <code>reticulate</code> R package is not working correctly with the <code>asyncio</code> Python package, which is required to run TensorFlow.
 To get around this, you will need to install the development version of <code>reticulate</code>, which includes a fix for this issue.
-First download and install the appropriate version of Rtools from https://cran.r-project.org/bin/windows/Rtools/ (the Rtools version should match the version of R that you are running), then install the <code>pak</code> R package and run <code>pak::pak("rstudio/reticulate")</code>.
+First download and install the appropriate version of Rtools from https://cran.r-project.org/bin/windows/Rtools/ (use the Rtools version that matches the version of R that you are running), then install the <code>pak</code> R package and run <code>pak::pak("rstudio/reticulate")</code>.
 This will download, compile and install the development version of <code>reticulate</code>.
 After restarting R and RStudio, the app should launch successfully.

 <b>07 Aug 2023:</b>